 "The flower-shaped De Beers wedding ring she wears was Smith's mother's, Bissland said in an exclusive interview with KTUU."

 Part of the dynamic is that at the lowest level, the family and individual level, when there is a threat, those who can escape do.
 The wife did not need to know about the killing, that would have been an unnecessary risk, but, like anybody in the melting pot, she knew the catchphrases, the lingo, what could be spoken and conceptualized consciously and what could not.
-She empowered him, but in the context of a calculated relationship, a transactional melting pot relationship where responsibility was distributed rather than shared.
+She empowered him, but in the context of a calculated relationship, a transactional melting pot relationship where responsibility was distributed according to roles, rather than shared.

 Likewise, the police play a similar role.
 They must 'prove the melting pot is fair', but their unspoken goal is to further it.
 For them Brian Smith is a caught soldier who must be sacrificed to allow the bigger process to continue.
 They will be sincere in their 'melting pot values', just as the wife was, but they vaguely understand that their goal is to lure the indigenous holdouts further into the melting pot, to assimilate, globalize, them.

 Part of the problem is that many women, like many men, tend to form ideological sides around non ideological issues, which leads the 'stronger' side to engage in punitive 'ideological' acts which are really simple cattiness and not based on actual values.
 An example of two women with a corresponding imbalance whose competition subtly promote this issue on ideological grounds is

 Both of those women would say they are 'opposed' to domestic violence, especially its extreme versions, but each also sees that violence as a sub issue of some bigger issue in their respective worldviews.

 There are many women who are actual victims of the problem but eventually there will probably be a much more visible and powerful group, men and women, who see the issue as a way to gain power, so as with everything, a person should listen but not follow.